atolab/cdds/src/docs/GettingStartedGuide/uninstall.rst

 Go to :code:`Windows Settings` by clicking the :code:`Settings`-icon ( |settings_icon| )
 in the Windows Start Menu.
 Choose :code:`Apps` in the :code:`Windows Settings` screen.
 A list of all installed apps and programs pops up.
-Select :code:`VortexDDS` and choose :code:`Uninstall`.
+Select :code:`CycloneDDS` and choose :code:`Uninstall`.
-All installed files and folders will be removed, except the VortexDDS examples (if installed).
+All installed files and folders will be removed, except the CycloneDDS examples (if installed).

 .. |settings_icon| image:: ../_static/pictures/settings-icon.png
   :height: 9